 the LOD of Grandispora famennensis at 447.55 m

 Remark: Bless et al. (1981) assign the three samples between 447.55 and 462.8 to the Strunian PL-Zone of Paproth and Streel (1971).
 According to Bless et al. (1981) the size distribution of specimens of (between 46 – 61 µm) R. lepidophyta suggests a late Latest Famennian age, close to the extinction of the taxon at the Devonian-Carboniferous boundary (see Maziane et al., 2002).
-The apparent absence of Verrucosisporites nitidus, which has a widely first occurrence in the latest Famennian (base of the LN-Zone, see e.g., Marshall et al., 2018), is a widely recognized in phenomenon in Belgium and surroundings.
+The apparent absence of Verrucosisporites nitidus, which has a widely first occurrence in the latest Famennian (base of the LN-Zone, see Marshall et al., 2018), is a widely recognised phenomenon in Belgium and surroundings.
 Its absence is ascribed to ecological differences with sections elsewhere (Denayer et al., 2021).
-In that light it is interesting to note that the GR-curve of KSL-02 displays a distinct maximum at about 450 m, very close to the Devonian Carboniferous (D/C)-boundary as manifested by the extinction of Retispora lepidophyta.
-This may be a representation of the Hangenberg Black Shale event, immediately above the faulted sequence (456 m) in the Vise Sedimentation Area (see e.g., Denayer et al., 2021).

 Samples 430.3 and 424.6